document object Python API reference

-Creating an indexing pipeline extension (IPE) implies writing Python code that uses the document object to manipulate item properties (see Creating an Indexing Pipeline Extension With the API and Coveo Indexing Pipeline).
+Creating an indexing pipeline extension (IPE) implies writing Python code that uses the document object to manipulate item properties (see Creating an indexing pipeline extension with the API and Coveo indexing pipeline).

 This article provides reference information describing the object methods and their parameters.
+You may also want to read about the versions of the Indexing Pipeline Extensions API, especially if your organization has dictionary fields.

 This method displays a message and its severity in the current Log Browser (platform-ca | platform-eu | platform-au) entry.
 It’s useful when debugging.